getpelican/pelican-plugins/liquid_tags/Readme.md

     {% youtube youtube_id [width] [height] [align] %}

 The width and height are in pixels, and can be optionally specified.
-The align field is optional and follows the attributes of the [W3C text-align] specification.
-If they are not specified, then the dimensions will be 640 (wide) by 390 (tall) and default to right alignment.
+The align field is also optional and follows the attributes of the [W3C text-align] specification.
+If they are not specified, then the dimensions will be 640 (wide) by 390 (tall) and default right alignment.

 ## Video Tag
 To insert flash/HTML5-friendly video into a post, enable the